ipodao/alldoc/Node/api/http.md

 ### response.sendDate

-When true, the Date header will be automatically generated and sent in the response if it is not already present in the headers.
-Defaults to true.
+When true, the Date header will be automatically generated and sent in the response if it is not already present in the headers. 默认是true。

 This should only be disabled for testing; HTTP requires the Date header in responses.

 ### response.getHeader(name)

-Reads out a header that's already been queued but not sent to the client.
-Note that the name is case insensitive.
-This can only be called before headers get implicitly flushed.
+Reads out a header that's already been queued but not sent to the client. 名字是大小写不敏感的。This can only be called before headers get implicitly flushed.

 Example: